kachurovskiy/nanoels/README.md

 # Limitations

-- Internet says that Arduino Nano can't trigger more than 4000 stepper steps per second unless PWM is used which doesn't seem precise enough for ELS purposes
-- NanoEls is also listening to the rotary encoder which reduces this limit to ~3200 steps
+- Nema 23 stepper usable maximum is ~600 RPM, here a 1:1 stepper to leadscrew ratio is used
-- In practice this means that cutting e.g. 2mm thread with a 2mm leadscrew (1:1 spindle to leadscrew ratio) with 400 step motor, leadscrew starts lagging behind at 480rpm
+- In practice this means that cutting e.g. 2mm thread with a 2mm leadscrew (1:1 spindle to leadscrew ratio) with 200 step motor, leadscrew starts lagging behind at 600rpm of the spindle
-- Or maybe the code can be improved to reach higher speeds 🤷

 # Instructions